-SAVY (Grades K-6/Rising Grades 1-7)
+SAVY (Grades K-6/Rising Grades 1-8)

-What?
 Classes are designed for the academically talented and motivated learner.
-SAVY offers accelerated courses led by Vanderbilt professors, master teachers, and graduate students in a variety of course topics that change each session.
+SAVY offers accelerated courses led by Vanderbilt professors, master teachers, and/or graduate students in a variety of course topics that change each session.
 Class size is limited to approximately 14 students for grades K-2 and 16 students for grades 3-6.

-While scores around the 95th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the SAVY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
+While scores around the 90th percentile are typically a strong indication that SAVY is an appropriate curriculum match for a student, feel free to contact the SAVY office for questions about scores that do not meet these criteria, as alternative documentation may be acceptable.
 Returning SAVY students do not need to resubmit test scores unless their scores are more than three years old.
 Students without test scores should work with their schools to obtain documentation of their assessments.

-Visit the Student Program Eligibility page for more information about eligibility for all PTY student programs.
+Visit the Student Program Eligibility page for more information about eligibility for SAVY and Career Connections student programs.